The Church of Jesus Christ of Latter-day Saints in Croatia: Missions

 Prior to 1987, any missionary activity was performed under the Austria Vienna Mission.
-The Austria Vienna East Mission was organized on July 1, 1987, and administered to Yugoslavia among other former soviet countries.
-On July 1, 1996, the Austria Vienna South Mission was created and administered the former Yugoslavia.
+The Austria Vienna East Mission was organized on July 1, 1987, and administered to Yugoslavia.
+On July 1, 1996, the Austria Vienna South Mission was created and administered to the former Yugoslavia.
 Mission headquarters were relocated to Slovenia in 1999 and renamed the Slovenia Ljubljana Mission.
 On January 9, 2003, the mission home and office was relocated to Croatia and became the Croatia Zagreb Mission.
 In the early 2010s, the Adriatic North Mission headquarters was relocated to Zagreb, Croatia.
-As of February 2023, the Mission covers missionary efforts in Bosnia and Herzegovina, Croatia, Montenegro, Serbia. and Slovenia.
+As of December 2023, the Mission covers missionary efforts in Bosnia and Herzegovina, Croatia, Montenegro, Serbia, and Slovenia.

 Bosnia and Herzegovina

-The LDS Church reported 67 members in 2 congregations in Bosnia and Herzegovina for year-end 2021.
-These congregations are located in Banja Luka and Sarajevo.
+The LDS Church reported 69 members in Bosnia and Herzegovina for year-end 2022.
+The only branch is located in Sarajevo.

 Montenegro

-The LDS Church reported 30 members in Montenegro for year-end 2021.
-The Podgorica Branch is the only congregation meeting in Montenegro and is part of the Beograd Serbia District.
+The LDS Church reported 32 members in Montenegro for year-end 2022.
+The Podgorica Branch is the only congregation meeting in Montenegro.
 A family history center is also located in the Podgorica meetinghouse.

 Serbia

-The LDS Church reported 361 members in 3 congregations as well as 2 family history centers in Serbia for year-end 2021.
-These congregations are part of the Beograd Serbia District which includes the Beograd Branch, Novi Sad Branch and Sremska Mitrovica Branch in Serbia as well as the Podgorica Branch in Montenegro.
-The family history centers are located in Beograd and Novi Sad.
+The LDS Church reported 369 members in 3 congregations as well as 2 family history centers in Serbia for year-end 2022.
+These congregations are namely the Beograd Branch, Novi Sad Branch and Sremska Mitrovica Branch.
+Family history centers are located in Beograd and Novi Sad.

 Slovenia

-The LDS Church reported 449 members in 2 congregations in Slovenia for year-end 2021.
-These congregations are part of the Ljubljana Slovenia District which includes the Ljubljana Branch and Maribor Branch.
+The LDS Church reported 445 members in 2 congregations in Slovenia for year-end 2022.
+These congregations are the Ljubljana Branch and Maribor Branch.
 A family history center is located in Ljubljana.

 Temples

-There are no temples in Croatia.
-As of February 2022, Croatia was located in the Frankfurt Germany Temple district.
+There are no temples in the Adriatic North Mission.
+As of May 2022, countries within the Adriatic North Mission were assigned to the Frankfurt Germany Temple.
 Church President Russell M. Nelson has announced that a temple will be built in Vienna, Austria and Budapest, Hungary which, once completed, will reduce the travel time and cost needed to attend a temple.